fnune/recall.nvim/README.md

 `theme` option with a Telescope built-in theme such as `:Telescope recall theme=ivy`.

-To change or unset the default mappings, use:
+To change or unset the default mappings, use an empty string:

 ```lua
 require("recall").setup({